How to grow roses

 How to grow rambling roses

 Rambling roses are often confused with climbing roses.
-Ramblers are far more vigorous than climbers, bearing one fantastic flush of flowers, usually in June, followed by colourful hips.
-Climbing roses often repeat flower and have larger blooms.
+Ramblers are far more vigorous than climbers, usually bearing one fantastic flush of flowers, often in June, followed by colourful hips.
+Climbing roses often flower repeatedly and have larger blooms.

 Rambling roses need plenty of space as they grow quickly.
 They’re ideal for growing up a tree or tumbling over a wall.
 They're perfect for covering an eyesore in the garden, such as an unsightly shed or outbuilding.